AabhasVishwakarma19/Aabhas_elevatelabs_task6/README.md

+# Internship Project
-#  Create a Strong Password and Evaluate Its Strength
+# Task 6 - Create a Strong Password and Evaluate Its Strength
 # 📌 Summary
 This project showcases the process of building and assessing strong passwords while integrating modern protection methods such as multi-factor authentication (MFA), secure password management tools, and emerging passwordless login options.
 It combines practical password testing with actionable security insights to strengthen online safety.